Paying The Cost To Be The Boss Chords | B.B. King Guitar Lesson

 B.B.
 King, alongside Albert King, is renowned for two crucial techniques in guitar playing: string bending and vibrato.

-B.B. was the first to truly explore the potential of these techniques, transforming them into a refined and distinctive style that became a hallmark of his playing.
+B.B. was among the first to fully explore the expressive potential of these techniques, refining them into a distinctive style that became a hallmark of his playing.

-One of B.B.
-King’s signature songs, Paying The Cost To Be The Boss, offers a great opportunity to focus on mastering vibrato.
-To perfect it, immerse yourself in B.B.
-King’s original recordings and practice playing along with them.
+One of his signature songs, Paying the Cost to Be the Boss, offers a great opportunity to focus on mastering both techniques.
+To refine it, immerse yourself in B.B.’s original recordings and practise playing along with them.

-As you play, carefully listen to his vibrato.
-Notice what you like about it and what you feel could be improved.
-This is the key to mastering the technique—attention to detail, mimicry, and persistent practice.
+As you play, listen closely to his stylistic traits.
+Notice what you like about it and what could be improved in your own execution.
+This is the key to mastering the technique — attention to detail, careful mimicry and persistent practise.

-B.B.
-King’s vibrato is one of the best in the business, so why not start by learning from the master himself?
+B.B.’s vibrato remains one of the finest in the business, so why not start by learning directly from the master?